Hyundai, Kia to Settle Vehicle Theft Lawsuits with a Deal Worth More Than $200 Million

 Vehicles eligible for a software upgrade include:

-Lastly, the settlement offers payments of up to $300 in lieu of software upgrades to those whose cars are unable to receive a software upgrade.
+Lastly, the settlement offers class action rebate payments of up to $300 in lieu of software upgrades to those whose cars are unable to receive a software upgrade.
 The press release shares that the payment will cover the installation of a “glass breakage alarm or anti-theft system, purchase of a steering wheel lock, or other aftermarket modifications” made to prevent or deter theft.

 Is this settlement official?